Understanding The Spam Control Act

 The Do Not Call provisions are in Part IX of the PDPA.
 The amendment bill will add a new Part IXA to the PDPA.
 It will deal with dictionary attacks and address-harvesting software.

 As mentioned above, use of these technologies is prohibited by the Spam Control Act and applies at present to all electronic messages (as defined in the Spam Control Act).
-After amendment of the Spam Control Act, electronic messages will not include messages sent using instant messaging services.
+After the amendment of the Spam Control Act, electronic messages will not include messages sent using instant messaging services.

 A 'dictionary attack' is the method by which the telephone number of a recipient is obtained using an automated means that generates possible telephone numbers by combining numbers into numerous permutations.